 Since we started reporting over a 5 year period:

 At JPMorgan Chase, we strongly believe that a diverse and inclusive work environment is critical to our success — and it includes a commitment to gender diversity.
-Women represent 50% of our global workforce and 37% of our firm's Operating Committee.
+Women represent 50% of our global workforce and now 39% of our firm’s Operating Committee.
 We know there is more work to be done to increase the number of women in senior positions.
 We are focused on supporting and developing women at all levels, and we expect our managers and leaders across the firm to help us drive progress.
 While we recognize that meaningful change will take time, we are committed to continuing our efforts to engage and empower women.
 To build on our commitment we are pleased to have signed the UK Women in Finance Charter and set a target to achieve 30% women in UK located roles at our top two levels (Managing Director and Executive Director) by June 2023.
 When we signed up to the Charter in June 2018 we had 24.4% female representation.
+As of June 2022 we have 28.2% female representation in senior management.
+At the current time we continue to move in a positive direction towards meeting our commitment by June 2023.
+We are continuing to monitor the impact of hiring, promotion and attrition on our progress to this goal.